ha0himanshuarora/Quiz-App/README.md

 # Simple-Quiz-Website
-A responsive Quiz Site using HTML, CSS, and JavaScript to disolay Quiz questions.
+A responsive Quiz Site using HTML, CSS, and JavaScript to display Quiz questions.

 Role: Freelance Developer – Independently designed and implemented the Quiz Website, focusing on responsiveness and user-friendly layout.